 How does a surround sound processor work?

-These signals are digital and the processor converts these signals to analog means convert them to electric charges.
-These analog signals can be given a shape of object-based audio such as Dolby Atmos or to CD version sound of surround sound.
+These signals are digital and the processor converts these signals to analog means to convert them to electric charges.
+These analog signals can be given the shape of object-based audio such as Dolby Atmos or to CD version sound of surround sound.

 The processor also provides volume controls for the surround sound.